fortana-co/react-dropzone-uploader/README.md

 # React Dropzone Uploader

-React Dropzone Uploader is a fully customizable file uploading component progess indicators, cancellable uploads, and minimal dependencies.
+React Dropzone Uploader is a customizable file dropzone and uploader, with progress indicators, cancellable uploads, and minimal dependencies.